Skip to main content

 Create another keytab file with a user principal.
 In our example, we can create a keytab file hive.keytab for principal hive@PL.

-Copy all keytab files in the directories hive/key and timeline/key.
+Copy all keytab files in the directory hive/key.

 ls hive/key/*.keytab